zainternational/pmsusermanual/docs/operations/reservations/registration-form.md

 1. Open the reservation (from the reservation list or detail page).
 2. Click **Registration Form**.
-3. A modal opens with a formatted preview of the registration card.
+3. A modal opens showing the registration card, pre-filled from the reservation and guest profile — edit any field before printing if needed.
-4. Click **Print** to print.
+4. Click **Print** to print, or click **Email** to send the form directly to the guest.

-Print the form before the guest arrives so it is ready at the front desk.
+Print the form before the guest arrives so it is ready at the front desk, or email it ahead of arrival for the guest to review.

+## Emailing the Registration Form

+1. Open the reservation and click **Registration Form**.
+2. Click **Email** in the registration card modal.
+3. The recipient address is pre-filled from the guest's profile email (if set) — edit it if needed.
+4. Adjust the subject/message if needed and click **Send**.

 ## When to Use